soffes/blog/published/2012-06-01-part-of-rubymotion-open-sourced/part-of-rubymotion-open-sourced.markdown

+---
-# Part of RubyMotion Open Sourced
+title: Part of RubyMotion Open Sourced
+categories: development ruby ios industry
+---

 This is really amazing to hear.